Tips to be used by front end developers on every stage of the career ladder

 A Portfolio links the employer to your exhibition of projects.
 For a newly qualified front-end developer, a portfolio is your biggest opportunity to showcase your learned skills and self-exploration through brand adaption and copywriting.
 For senior front end developers, a portfolio is equally as important with the convenience of having all your success complied onto an easily accessible link.

 A portfolio is a place to show your code itself, as well as your projects, personality, and UI/UX sensibilities.
 Hosting your code on a public repository involves putting your portfolio’s development work on a site where others can access your code, file structure, and any documentation you’ve included.
 There are different platforms, such as GitHub, GitLab, and SourceForge to host your portfolio.

-3. A Summary/ Objective tailored towards the hiring company
+A Summary/ Objective tailored toward the hiring company

 The summary and objective portions of a resume are both introductions that try to capture the attention of the employer right away.
 It’s important to note the difference in summary and objective depending on what stage you are in in your career.

 Both a summary and an objective should be straight to the point, relevant to the job on offer, and should provide quantitive data as a performance indicator.

 A summary is an introduction that emphasizes your most important professional accomplishments and skills.
 Its goal is to provide a quick approach for a potential employer, show the necessary skills and experience for the job.
 This boastful summary can be used by front-end developers with +2 years of experience and the workload to prove it.